Codecademy/docs/content/pandas/concepts/dataframe/terms/at/at.md

   - 'paths/data-science'
 ---

-In Pandas, the **`.at[]`** function is used as an accessor to fetch a specific value located in the dataframe with the aid of row/column pairs.
+In Pandas, the **`.at[]`** function is used as an accessor to fetch a specific value located in a DataFrame with the aid of row/column pairs.

 ## Syntax